 The wastewater will still be treated year-round at the Halifax, Dartmouth, Herring Cove, and Eastern Passage wastewater treatment facilities to the same levels for solids and organic matter.
 The bacteria in wastewater do not have any significant impact on other life in the harbour and will not cause any additional environmental impact in the winter.

 Nova Scotia Environment regulates wastewater treatment through Approvals issued for all wastewater treatment facilities in the province and has approved it for the facilities noted.
-The current request before NSE is to remove the requirement to turn the UV systems back on between December 24 and January 2.
+NSE approved the request by Halifax Water to remove the requirement to turn the UV systems back on between December 24 and January 2.
 The federal government has regulations for wastewater treatment under the Fisheries Act, however, these regulations do not control bacteria, since bacteria levels do not have any impact on fish.

 There are a number of jurisdictions throughout North America that allow for seasonal disinfection.
 The criteria under which seasonal disinfection is allowed varies in each jurisdiction.